5 Best Cybersecurity Solutions for Training Employees (2026)

 • Significant dependence on professional services for optimization.

-4. Sosafe: Behavioral science training
+4. SoSafe: Behavioral science training

 SoSafe is a European-based security awareness platform that focuses on behavior-based training with psychological elements.